ajju08/Banking_project/README.md

   - In this file we put the mysql login credential like as host,user,password and database name create a cursor to execute the mysql related code

+## Run home.py file to run all program.